-For example, if a creature attempts to grapple an enemy after they have just slipped, then measuring their unmodified capabilities against each other would not accurately reflect the context of this attempted action.
-The GO might assign a Modifier of -1 to the fallen creature, increasing the difficulty of resisting the grapple.
+For example, if a creature attempts to grapple an enemy after they have just slipped on a low-friction surface, then measuring their unmodified capabilities against each other would not accurately reflect the context of this attempted action.
+The GO might assign a Modifier of -1 to the fallen creature, increasing the difficulty of resisting the incoming grapple.